karulaqiu-creator/elec5305-project-550607658/README.md

 Example script: examples/predict_speaker.m

-This script Loads speaker_model_v5_balanced_final_fixed.mat Lets you choose a .wav file via a file dialog
-Applies the same preprocessing and MFCC extraction pipeline Classifies the speaker and visualises the result
+This script Loads speaker_model_v5_balanced_final_fixed.mat Lets you choose a .wav file via a file dialog,which is the example_audio.wav Applies the same preprocessing and MFCC extraction pipeline Classifies the speaker and visualises the result